 The Japanese carrier works with many famous chefs in its The Connoisseurs programme, including Toru Okuda, Yoshihiro Takahashi, Ryuta Iizuka, Masayasu Yonemura and Hideki Takayama.

-First class passengers on routes from Narita/Haneda to North America and Europe (excluding late night flights):
+First class passengers on routes from Narita/Haneda to North America and Europe (excluding late night flights) can enjoy dishes such as grilled Japanese wagyu beef with miso and chopped shiitake mushrooms, accompanied by shrimp-filled fried crunchy lotus roots this winter.

-Business class passengers, meanwhile, can enjoy the following on routes from Narita/Haneda to North America, Europe (excluding Honolulu, Vladivostok), Mexico and Oceania.
+Business class passengers, meanwhile, are offered different dishes on routes from Narita/Haneda to North America, Europe (excluding Honolulu, Vladivostok), Mexico and Oceania.
+Examples include a main of lotus root tofu, kneaded with kudzu starch, grilled and served with lightly cooked Japanese Black wagyu beef in a thick wasabi-flavoured sauce.

 British Airways

-The British flag carrier has partnered with chef Tom Kerridge to create a gourmet range for the airline’s Speedbird Café.
+The British flag carrier has partnered with chef Tom Kerridge to create a gourmet range for the airline’s High Life Café.

 The menu is offered to short-haul economy customers (Euro Traveller) and can be pre-ordered via BA’s inflight retail High Life shop website.
 Since April the carrier has also rolled out the option to purchase the products on flights over three hours.

-- The menu: Products include coronation chicken sandwich; vegan sweet and spicy falafel wrap; ham hock and smoked cheddar sandwich; West Country cheddar ploughman’s sandwich; and a steak and ale pie.
+Products include a vegan sweet and spicy falafel wrap, and ham hock and smoked cheddar sandwich.

 Brussels Airlines

 The airline’s Belgian Star Chefs menu features a different Belgian chef from a Michelin-starred restaurant every year.
-The menus are on offer to business class customers on long-haul flights.
+The three-course menus (or express dining option) are on offer to business class customers on long-haul flights.

-Michael Vrijmoed of the two-Michelin-starred Ghent restaurant Vrijmoed, which is well-known for its focus on vegetables, joined from 1 October.
+Michael Vrijmoed of the two-Michelin-starred Ghent restaurant Vrijmoed, well-known for its focus on vegetables, joined in October 2023.

-The dessert course includes the option between a Belgian cheese platter or hazelnut chocolate cake with a vanilla-coffee sauce.
+The dessert course includes the option between a Belgian cheese platter, fruit or a dessert.

 Cathay Pacific